anoop-kc/chatfood-frontend/README.md

 ```

 - The main design principles followed are component reusability, and decoupling of components.
-- useState was largely used for state management for some instances useContext was also used to share data and functions among components
+- useState was largely used for state management.
+At some points, useContext was also used to share data and functions among components
 - CSS modules were used to style components.
 Individual components have their own styling files.
 - Units tests were used heavily to ensure the correct implementation of logic for each of the components